WebBreacher/offensiveinterview/knowledge.md

 # Knowledge-Based Questions #

-*These questions have a right and wrong answer.
+*These questions have a right or wrong answer.
 They should have discrete answers.*

 ## Tech Questions ##